Project Overview

 - Sustainable Communities: food access and security

-The Rematriation Partnership: Orchard Establishment and Care project, will allow Seed Savers Exchange (SSE) to educate and support three indigenous partner farms with establishing heritage apple orchards.
+The Rematriation Partnership: Orchard Establishment and Care project, allowed Seed Savers Exchange (SSE) to educate and support three indigenous partner farms with establishing heritage apple orchards.
 While apples were not historically a source of food for Native Americans, apples were introduced after European emigration to North America and after the forced relocation of indigenous tribes and communities.
-The partner farms identified in this proposal are seeking to establish orchards on their properties, and Seed Savers Exchange has both the heritage scion wood of over 1,000 varieties of apples and the expertise to help farm partners graft varieties of their choice, plant, and prune and maintain new trees.
+The partner farms identified in this proposal are seeking to establish orchards on their properties, and Seed Savers Exchange has both the heritage scion wood of over 400 varieties of apples and the expertise to help farm partners graft varieties of their choice, plant, and prune and maintain new trees.
 After orchards are established years later and bare fruit, the farms will enjoy perennial food crops for generations to come and will be able to share the complex story of the connections with apples and their family history.
 Passing on the knowledge of how to graft apple trees will also empower the partner farms to continue to share their chosen apple varieties with others in a self-sustaining and self-sufficient manner.
 Partner farms are located in the upper midwest including the states of Wisconsin and Minnesota.

-- support Indigenous agricultural sustainability, food access, and economic opportunity
+- Support Indigenous agricultural sustainability, food access, and economic opportunity